PRIME TIME Family

 Spring – October 15 for programs beginning between February 18 and May 15

-Fall – April 15 for programs beginning between August 18 and November 15
+Fall – Spring for programs beginning between August 18 and November 15

 The PRIME TIME Family program grants offers a humanities-focused program designed to engage to 10-25 families and their 3-10 year old children in reading and discussion.
 A storyteller reads a children’s books and the discussion leader, guides the group to personally connect with literature through open-ended questioning.
 The program models strategies for continued family bonding through literature, and provides families critical information for continued reading.
 The format is an interactive storytelling and group discussion that takes place in one 90-minute session per week for 6 weeks.